 - Edit and customize item name and description

 Pricing: Free to install.
 Additional monthly charges.

 Printful is a dropshipping solution designed specifically for companies operating on a print-on-demand model.
-Printing is the solution for you if you sell original design, work, and artwork printed in clothes, cups, and posters.
+Printing is the best solution for you if you sell unique and original design, work, and artwork printed in clothes, cups, and posters.